Curtis L. Collier, Senior United States District Judge

 Counsel for all parties are required by local rule to attempt to work out discovery disputes prior to bringing them to the attention of the Court.
 If they are unsuccessful, the dispute should be brought to the attention of the assigned magistrate judge.

-A date certain for (typically on a Monday) is set at the scheduling conference.
+A date certain for trial, typically a Monday, is set at the scheduling conference.
 Rarely will this trial date be moved.

 These are not to be delivered to the Court.

-Trial briefs on evidentiary and legal issues are encouraged.
-Judge Collier welcomes them but does not require them.
+Trial briefs on evidentiary and legal issues are encouraged but not required.